Flint water crisis charges dismissed against ex-Gov. Snyder

 Flint residents complained about the water’s smell, taste and appearance, raising health concerns and reporting rashes, hair loss and other problems.
 Snyder didn’t acknowledge that lead was a problem until 17 months after the water switch, in fall 2015, when he pledged to take action.

-Snyder acknowledged that state government had botched the water switch, especially regulators who didn’t require certain treatments.
-But his lawyers argued that criminal charges were the result of “political persecution” by the attorney general’s office.
+He agreed that state government had botched the water switch, especially regulators who didn’t require certain treatments.
+But his defense team denies that Snyder’s conduct rose to the level of any crime.

 Michigan prosecutors typically file charges in a district court after a police investigation.
 A one-judge grand jury was rare and had mostly been used in Detroit and Flint to protect witnesses who could testify in private about violent crimes.